 Now the output of the above program for -9 as n value is:

-Exception in thread “main” java.lang.AssertionError:
+Exception in thread “main” java.lang.AssertionError:n cannot be negative

 at AssertionDemo.main(AssertionDemo.java:9)